 If you’re unable to work something out with Santander, your vehicle will likely go to auction.
 Most states require your creditor to notify you when and where the sale will take place.
 You do have the right to bid on your car at the sale, but will still have to pay your owed amount (plus any repossession-related fees) to Santander.

 The deficiency is the difference between the remaining amount on the loan and what was received for the vehicle at the auction.
 The deficiency also includes fees related to the repossession.

 While not all creditors actively pursue the deficiency fee, Santander and other creditors do have the right to sue you if it isn’t paid upon their request.
 They may give you the option to set up a payment plan for the deficiency or even settle for a percentage of what you owe.
 If you don’t have the means to pay back the deficiency or any assets, you may not have to take any action; though, if the debt continues to trouble you, filing for bankruptcy may be your best option.

 Renewing Your Registration

-If you managed to get your vehicle back after repossession, you may have trouble renewing your registration.
+If you managed to get your vehicle back after repossession, you might have trouble renewing your registration.
 Some states require a title to be placed in the creditor’s name after it has been repossessed.
-Santander states that it will make every effort to place the title back into your name, but your help may be required to do so.
+Santander states that it will make every effort to get the title back into your name, but your help may be required to do so.
 If you’re having trouble renewing your registration, contact the Santander title department at (800) 526-0157.

 Raising Your Credit Score